geopython/stetl/docs/intro.rst

 Stetl is in particularly useful for INSPIRE-related transformations and other complex GML-related ETL.

-Stetl is presented at FOSS4G 2013 in Nottingham, see http://2013.foss4g.org/conf/programme/presentations/156 and the slides: http://www.slideshare.net/justb4/stetl-foss4g20131024v1
+Stetl was presented at FOSS4G 2013 in Nottingham, see http://2013.foss4g.org/conf/programme/presentations/156 and the slides: http://www.slideshare.net/justb4/stetl-foss4g20131024v1